ventureoo/nvidia-tweaks/README.md

 (the output may differ depending on the driver version)

+> [!WARNING]
-**WARNING:** I strongly suggest forcing the use of GSP firmware only on the most recent driver, as the first releases with its support may contain certain problems.
-Only starting from 530 you will have support for suspend and resume when using GSP firmware.
-This feature can also work badly on PRIME configurations, so please check dmesg logs for errors if you want to use this.
+>  I strongly suggest forcing the use of GSP firmware only on the most recent
+>  driver, as the first releases with its support may contain certain problems.
+>  Only starting from 530 you will have support for suspend and resume when
+>  using GSP firmware.
+This feature can also work badly on PRIME
+>  configurations, so please check dmesg logs for errors if you want to use
+>  this.

 See also: